nlejeune/TreeTalk/1-application_requirements.md

-# TreeChat Application Requirements
+# TreeTalk Application Requirements

 ## Executive Summary
-TreeChat is an innovative genealogical application that transforms how you explore and interact with your family history.
+TreeTalk is an innovative genealogical application that transforms how you explore and interact with your family history.
-By combining the power of conversational artificial intelligence with comprehensive genealogical data management, TreeChat creates an intelligent and interactive experience that makes family research as natural as a conversation with an experienced family historian.
+By combining the power of conversational artificial intelligence with comprehensive genealogical data management, TreeTalk creates an intelligent and interactive experience that makes family research as natural as a conversation with an experienced family historian.

 ## 1. Functional Requirements

 1. The application can have different data sources as inputs:
-    - Manual upload of GEDCOM files
+    - Manual upload (For the MVP, GEDCOM files only but architecture the application to support different type of format later)
-    - FamilySearch website API
+    - External aplications through API (For the MVP FamilySearch API only but architecture the application to support different type of API later)
 2. The application must leverage LLM APIs for the purpose of offering chat functionality (The MVP application will be built with Openrouter API only)
-3. The application is built in several sections:
-    Section 1: Data source management: Local data import (GEDCOM), Connectivity with external sources (he MVP application will be built with FamilySearch API only)
-    Section 2: ChatGPT-type chat window to discuss with your data

 ## 2. Technical Requirements

 1. The database will be a PostgreSQL database
 2. The programming language for the backend is Python
-3. The programming language for the frontend is JavaScript with the React framework
+3. The programming language for the frontend is Python with the streamlit framework
 4. The application will be deployed on Docker

 ## 3. Backlog (Epics and User Stories)